-BMP # Best Management Practice(s) Key Features Responsible Party(ies) Timing Monitoring and Reporting Requirements Regulating or Permitting Agency Dredged material containment/dewatering areas will be returned to their pre- existing condition.
+BMP# Best Management Practice(s) Key Features Responsible Party(ies) Timing Monitoring and Reporting Requirements Regulating or Permitting Agency Dredged material containment/dewatering areas will be returned to their pre-existing condition.
 If dredged material effluent from dewatering or sedimentation basins is discharged back into Funks Reservoir, the effluent discharge will be monitored and analyzed for water quality constituents including, but not limited to, suspended solids, turbidity, dissolved oxygen, and temperature pursuant to 401 Water Quality Certification or Waste Discharge Requirements.
-Dredged material will be screened prior to dewatering to remove debris and trash, which will be disposed of at an appropriate solid waste disposal facility.
-Dredged material not suitable for reuse will be disposed of at a permitted landfill site.
-BMP-12 Development and Implementation of Stormwater Pollution Prevention Plan(s) (SWPPP) and Obtainment of Coverage under Stormwater Construction General Permit (Stormwater and Non- stormwater) (Water Quality Order No. 2022-0057- DWQ/NPDES No. CAS00002 and any amendments thereto) For work areas that will be inundated or otherwise temporarily or permanently isolated from receiving waters, prepare and implement SWPP(s) per State Water Board Stormwater Construction General Permit, which will include erosion control measures, sediment control measures, post-construction erosion control measures, waste management measures, and non-stormwater management measures as described below.
+Dredged material will be screened prior to dewatering to remove debris and trash, which will be disposed of at an appropriate solid waste disposal facility. \$ Dredged material not suitable for reuse will be disposed of at a permitted landfill site.
+BMP-12 Development and Implementation of Stormwater Pollution Prevention Plan(s) (SWPPP) and Obtainment of Coverage under Stormwater Construction General Permit (Stormwater and Non- stormwater) (Water Quality Order No. 2022-0057- DWQ/NPDES No. CAS000002 and any amendments thereto) For work areas that will be inundated or otherwise temporarily or permanently isolated from receiving waters, prepare and implement SWPPP(s) per State Water Board Stormwater Construction General Permit, which will include erosion control measures, sediment control measures, post-construction erosion control measures as described below.
 Erosion Control Measures (e.g., silt fencing, weed-free straw bale barriers, fiber rolls, storm drain inlet protection, hydraulic mulch, and stabilized construction entrances) No disturbed surfaces will be left without erosion control measures in place during the winter and spring months.
 Keep emergency erosion-control supplies onsite at all times during construction and have the contractor(s) use these emergency stockpiles as needed.
 Divert runoff away from steep, denuded slopes, or other critical areas with barriers, berms, ditches, or other facilities.
 To the extent feasible, retain native trees and vegetation to help stabilize hillsides, retain moisture, and reduce erosion.
-Plastic monofilament netting or similar material will not be used for erosion control such as fencing, coir logs, coir rolls, etc., will be monitored to ensure they do not pass downstream, and the materials composing the barriers should not pose an entanglement risk to fish or wildlife.
+Plastic monofilament netting or similar material will not be used for erosion control.
+Acceptable substitutes include coconut coir matting or tackified hydroseeding compounds.
+Materials used for erosion and silt control such as fencing, coir logs, coir rolls, etc., will be monitored to ensure they do not pass downstream, and the materials composing the barriers should not pose an entanglement risk to fish or wildlife.
 These limitations and monitoring requirements will be communicated to the contractor through specifications or special provisions included in the construction bid solicitation package.
-Sediment Will be retained on site by a system of sediment basins, traps, or other appropriate measures.
+Sediment Control Measures Sediment Control Measures Sediment Control Measures Sediment Will be retained on site by a system of sediment basins, traps, or other appropriate measures.
 Reduce runoff velocity on exposed slopes.
-Collect and direct surface run-on and runoff at non-erosive velocities to controlled drainage courses.
-Authority Contractors Prior to any ground- disturbing activity Before and during construction Minimum of 5 years following completion of construction (for postconstruction stormwater management measures) The Authority and Contractors will prepare SWPPP(s) During construction, Contractors will be responsible for implementation of the SWPPP(s).
+Collect and direct surface run-on Authority Contractors Prior to any ground-disturbing activity Before and during construction Minimum of 5 years following completion of construction (for postconstruction stormwater management measures) The Authority and Contractors will prepare SWPPP(s) During construction, Contractors will be responsible for implementation of the SWPPP(s).
 Contractors will report to the Authority any deficiencies in compliance with the SWPPP(s) as well as any warnings or violations of the Construction General Permit received from the SWRCB.
 The Authority will evaluate these events as needed on a site-by-site basis to require the contractor to amend SWPPP(s) as needed to reduce the severity of and/or avoid the potentially significant impacts on the environment.
 State Water Board Regional Water Quality Control Board (RWQCB)